 Even if PFAS alternatives prove to be safer, older generations will stay put in the environment, polluting water and soil until someone discovers a way to clean them.
 One United States Geological Survey study suggests at least one PFAS can be detected in 45 percent of U.S. drinking water samples.

 Still, it’s taking way too much time for the U.S. government to get involved in mitigating and regulating these forever substances, and for now, efforts seem primarily focused on reducing exposure to PFAS found in tap water.
-As of March 2023, the EPA is working on regulating six known PFAS that pollute our waters; however, until this proposed regulation is passed, no action is required.
+As of April 2024, the EPA announced the final National Primary Drinking Water Regulation (NPDWR) for regulating six known PFAS that pollute our waters. however, until this proposed regulation is passed, no action is required.
 According to the EPA website, that is anticipated by the end of the year.
+Public water systems must monitor PFAS levels, report findings to the public starting in 2027, and implement solutions by 2029 if levels exceed regulatory limits.

 “The race is on for scientists to create ways to clean our water of these substances and mitigate their existence in the environment.”